-Join us in reading the April Co-op Good Food Book Club selection, Cows Save the Planet: And Other Improbably Ways of Restoring Soil to Heal the Earth (2013) by Judith D. Schwartz.
-The Book Club will meet Sunday, April 27, from 6-7:30 p.m. at a member’s private residence to discuss Cows Save the Planet.
-Email firstname.lastname@example.org for more information and directions.
+Join us in reading the June Co-op Good Food Book Club book, The Omnivore’s Dilemma: A Natural History of Four Meals by Michael Pollan.
+The Book Club will meet Sunday, June 29, from 7-8:30 p.m. at a member’s private residence to discuss The Omnivore’s Dilemma.
+Email email@example.com for more information and directions.

+In April, the Good Food Book Club discussed Cows Save the Planet (2013) by Judith D. Schwartz.
+It’s safe to say that the Book Club LOVED this book!
+And we recommend it to everyone.
+Gretel Ehrlich, renowned writer and ecologist tells why and we agree!
 “You might ask what dirt has to do with global warming.
 In reading this astounding book we will learn how to unmake deserts, rethink the causes of climate change, bring back biodiversity, and restore nutrients to our food.
 In other words, how to staunch and heal the great wound we have inflicted on our planet.”
-So says renowned ecologist and writer Gretel Ehrlich in the Foreword to this month’s remarkable book, chosen in honor of Earth Day and this month’s theme.
+Cows Save the Planet is now one of our very favorite TOP PICKS!

 - Rachel Clark, Co-op Good Food Book Club Volunteer Coordinator